Frequently asked questions

 If you choose not to buy the boat based on the negative survey findings, the survey will have been well worth the cost.
 If you do buy the boat, your insurer will require the survey.
 The surveyor should be hired by the buyer, and not the seller.

-A ” Condition and Valuation” survey is a report that typically contains less information than a “Pre-Purchase” survey.
+An Insurance Survey or ” Condition and Valuation” survey is a report that typically contains less information than a “Pre-Purchase” survey.
 The main use of this type of report is to satisfy the insurer that the boat is a reasonable risk and to make the owner aware of any safety-related issues.
 It does not contain enough detailed information to make a decision on whether or not to buy a boat.